 The Colombia Eye Clinic explains that some people will need glasses or contacts following cataract surgery, while others will not.
 Factors that influence your level of need for glasses post surgery include:

 - The mount of any astigmatism you might have.

 The type of artificial lens implanted into your eye can impact your need to continuing wearing glasses.
 Monofocal IOLs, which are most commonly used in cataract surgery, are used to set your best uncorrected vision at a single focal point.
 This means people who get a monofocal IOL for distance vision will still need reading glasses for close activities, and vice versa.

 Astigmatism-correcting IOLs can be implanted during cataract surgery to decrease dependence on glasses.
-They are also monofocal IOLs, however, so glasses will still be needed for some activities.
+They are also monofocal IOLs, however, so glasses or contacts will still be needed for some activities.

 No matter what type of IOL is implanted during surgery, your overall dependence on glasses should be greatly reduced.
 Your ophthalmologist can help you determine which IOL is most appropriate for your lifestyle.

 Before you have cataract surgery, your ophthalmologist will discuss your options for glasses following surgery.
 There is no best option for post-surgery glasses, as everyone’s needs and requirements are different.
 Cataract surgeons recommend being patient and waiting for your eyes to fully heal before being fitted for a new pair of glasses.

 Because most IOLs used in cataract surgery can only provide clear distance or clear near vision, you will need glasses to correct for whatever the lens doesn’t provide.
 Usually, just one lens in your glasses needs to be updated for the eye that was operated on.

 As long as your frames fit the updated lens, you may not need to make a big change to your eyeglasses.
 The important thing that ophthalmologists stress is to select the IOL and subsequent glasses based on your personal lifestyle and vision priorities.